soulcorddynamics/SoulFit---Privacy-Policies/Privacy_Policies.md

 # Privacy Policy

-Last updated: March 14, 2026
+**Last updated: April 6, 2026**

 ## Introduction

 Welcome to **SoulFit**.

-SoulFit is a health and fitness application designed to help users track their daily health activities, including calories, hydration, steps, and workouts.
-The app also provides AI-based features such as food calorie scanning and AI-generated workout plans.
+SoulFit is a health and fitness application designed to help users track daily health activities such as calories, hydration, steps, and workouts.
+The app also provides AI-powered features including food calorie estimation and personalized workout generation.

-This Privacy Policy explains how we collect, use, store, and protect your information when you use the SoulFit mobile application.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use the SoulFit mobile application.

-By using SoulFit, you agree to the collection and use of information in accordance with this policy.
+By using SoulFit, you agree to the practices described in this policy.

 ---